Osaidii/Osaidii/README.md

 ##
-If you have any feedback, please reach out to me at hassanosaid123@gmail.com
+If you want to contact me or have any feedback, please reach out at hassanosaid123@gmail.com